acr8133/kOS-Scripts-old/README.md

 	1 - Toggle engine modes
 	2 - Soot shaders
 	3 - Strongback retract
+	4 - Rodan Shroud

  # What's new!
+ - ASDS and Full Expended mode (early experimental).
  - Instantaneous launch window timing.
- - New rendezvous and docking sequence for Gigan.
+ - New rendezvous and docking sequence for Gigan and Rodan.
+ - Reworked some parts of the docking script.

  # Bugs:
  - flip maneuver for first stage is still kinda wonky